 Regarding how to approach future surpluses in the Working Capital Fund above the nine-month level, the FAC noted that a number of options may be appropriate and agreed to continue to discuss this matter in the future based on the actual situation.

 The FAC considered the suggestion from the Secretariat to set aside a reserve for a future Performance Review.
 The FAC agreed to defer discussion of this matter, including how to fund a future Performance Review, noting that this is not an immediate priority.
 One Member noted that other regional fisheries management organizations (RFMOs) have tended to implement performance reviews regularly on a 4–5-year cycle and highlighted the value of the recommendations from the previous NPFC Performance Review.

+28bis.
+Another Member noted that, in other RFMOs, performance reviews are usually funded by voluntary contributions.

 The FAC discussed the use of other reserve funds to offset costs as part of its consideration of the budget under agenda item 7.